humpriyam/EnergyTrading/README.md

+AI ANALYSED THE CODE AND HELPED ME WRITE THIS; I TOOK HELP FROM AI FOR THE CODES TOO

 # ⚡ EnergyTrading - Real-Time Peer-to-Peer Energy Marketplace

 Welcome to **EnergyTrading**, a high-performance, full-stack simulation of a decentralized energy grid.
 This platform allows users to buy and sell energy (kWh) in a live marketplace, featuring real-time trade matching and automated financial settlement.